Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-client-credential-certificate/README.md

 Follow the steps below to manually walk through the steps to register and configure the applications.

-#### Choose the Azure AD tenant where you want to create your applications
+#### Choose the Microsoft Entra tenant where you want to create your applications

 As a first step you'll need to:

-1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
+1. Sign in to the [Microsoft Entra portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
-1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.
+1. If your account is present in more than one Microsoft Entra tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.
-   Change your portal session to the desired Azure AD tenant.
+   Change your portal session to the desired Microsoft Entra tenant.
-1. In the portal menu, select the **Azure Active Directory** service, and then select **App registrations**.
+1. In the portal menu, select the **Microsoft Entra ID** service, and then select **App registrations**.

 #### Register the client app (java-daemon-console)